dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   **Augmenting enum values**: When augmenting an enum value, `augmented` has no meaning and is not allowed.

+In all relevant cases, if the augmented member is an instance member, it is invoked with the same value for `this`.

 ### Augmenting types